-- Dedicated or shared warehouses, equipment, vehicles etc. This policy, known as "asset light", allows the Group to minimize the risk of unoccupied surfaces. - The table below shows the type of commitments undertaken by the Group in relation to its real estate sites:
+- Dedicated or shared warehouses, equipment, vehicles etc. Under this "asset light" policy, the Group can minimize the risk of redundant areas.

+- The table below shows the type of the Group's commitments in relation to its real estate sites as of December 31, 2014:

-Ownership/finance lease ID Logistics real estate lease Provided by the customer Total 16 80 69 165
+Ownership/finance lease ID Logistics real estate lease Provided by the customer Total 16 87 81 184